Vice Provost for Research

-Raghavan specializes in high-performance computing and computational science and engineering.
-She has led the development of “sparse algorithms” that derive from and operate on compact yet accurate representation of high dimensional data, complex models, and computed results.
-Raghavan has developed parallel sparse linear solvers that limit the growth of computational costs and utilize the concurrent computing capability of advanced hardware to enable the solution of complex large-scale modeling and simulation problems that are otherwise beyond reach.
-Raghavan was also among the first to propose the design of energy-efficient supercomputing systems by combining results from sparse scientific computing with energy-aware hardware optimizations used for small-embedded computers.
-In her professorial role, Raghavan is deeply involved in education and research, with 46 Masters and Ph.D. theses supervised and approximately 100 peer-reviewed publications.
+Raghavan specializes in computational data science and high-performance computing.
+She has led the development of “sparse algorithms” that derive from and operate on compact yet accurate representations of high-dimensional data, complex models, and computed results.
+She has developed parallel sparse solvers that limit the growth of computational costs and utilize the concurrent computing capability of advanced hardware to enable the solution of large-scale modeling and simulation problems that are otherwise beyond reach.
+She was also among the first to propose the design of energy-efficient supercomputing systems by combining results from sparse scientific computing with hardware features for embedded mobile processors.
+Raghavan is deeply involved in education and research, with nearly 50 Masters and Ph.D. theses supervised and over 100 peer-reviewed publications.
 Her research has been recognized by the NSF CAREER Award (1995), the Maria Goeppert-Mayer Distinguished Scholar Award (2002, University of Chicago and the Argonne National Laboratory), and selection as a Fellow of the Institute of Electrical and Electronic Engineers (IEEE, 2013).